NoelM/noelm.github.io/content/posts/zig_threading/index.md

 ### Standard Library

 The type `std.Thread.Pool` from the _stdlib_ maintains a pool of threads.
-But instead of putting integer to a queue, we spawn tasks (calls to a function) queued in a `RunQueue`.
+But instead of putting integer to a queue, we spawn tasks (calls to functions) queued in a `RunQueue`.

 ```zig
 const Pool = std.Thread.Pool;